EU Licensed4.8/5

 Online prescribing services

-NHS-linked and private online consultation services can issue naproxen prescriptions after a medical questionnaire and prescriber review.
+NHS-linked and private online services can issue naproxen prescriptions.
+You complete a medical questionnaire.
+A prescriber then reviews it.
+These services are regulated by the CQC.

 Emergency supply

-If you have been prescribed naproxen before and run out, a pharmacist may provide an emergency supply of up to 30 days under specific legal provisions.
+If you have had naproxen before and run out, a pharmacist may give an emergency supply.
+This can be for up to 30 days.
+It is under specific legal rules.
+The pharmacist decides this.

 Who should not take naproxen?

-Naproxen is not suitable for everyone.
-The BNF lists several absolute contraindications and important cautions that your prescriber will check before issuing a prescription.
+Naproxen is not safe for everyone.
+The BNF lists conditions where it must not be used.
+It also lists important warnings.
+Your prescriber will check these before giving you a prescription.

 Absolute contraindications

-- Severe renal impairment (eGFR below 15 mL/min)
+• Severe kidney problems (eGFR below 15 mL/min).

-- Known hypersensitivity to naproxen or any other NSAID, including aspirin-sensitive asthma
+• Allergy to naproxen or any other NSAID.
+This includes aspirin-sensitive asthma.

 Use with caution

-- History of a single GI bleed or ulcer: co-prescribe a PPI and monitor closely
+• History of a single gut bleed or ulcer: Prescribe a PPI and monitor closely.

-- Mild to moderate kidney impairment: monitor eGFR and avoid dehydration
+• Mild to moderate kidney problems: Monitor eGFR and avoid dehydration.

-- Asthma: NSAIDs can trigger bronchospasm in susceptible individuals (approximately 10 to 20% of asthma patients)
+• Asthma: NSAIDs can trigger breathing problems in some people.
+This affects about 10 to 20% of asthma patients.

-- Inflammatory bowel disease: NSAIDs may exacerbate Crohn's disease or ulcerative colitis
+• Inflammatory bowel disease: NSAIDs might worsen Crohn's disease or ulcerative colitis.

 Naproxen in pregnancy and breastfeeding

-The safety of naproxen during pregnancy depends on the gestational stage, and the drug requires careful consideration during breastfeeding.
+Naproxen's safety during pregnancy depends on the stage.
+It also needs careful thought during breastfeeding.

 First trimester (weeks 1 to 12)